-- We have more to do to shift the balance of care and service provision towards more community based services; - We need to reduce the reliance on admissions to nursing and residential care: - When people do become ill and their mobility or functioning is reduced, they should be supported to regain their health and independence as far as possible using personally-defined outcomes as the goals around which support is configured; - Some people, including those at the end of their lives, end up in hospital when they could be supported at home if a range of community based integrated services were available; - Some people experience delays in discharge arrangements and, consequently, lengthy stays in hospital can result in reduced confidence and less likelihood of independent living; - We have stark differences in health inequalities in relation to healthy life expectancies across our localities and communities of interest; - We need to provide information, advice and support (preventative and anticipatory) to enable people to lead healthier life styles and to remain as independent as possible; - Demand for services is increasing and we have waiting times for some services; and - The short to medium term public funding position is challenging.
+- We have more to do to shift the balance of care and service provision towards more community based services; - We need to reduce the reliance on admissions to nursing and residential care; - When people do become ill and their mobility or functioning is reduced, they should be supported to regain their health and independence as far as possible using personally-defined outcomes as the goals around which support is configured; - Some people, including those at the end of their lives, are admitted to hospital when they could be supported at home if a range of community based integrated services were available; - Some people experience delays in discharge arrangements and, consequently, lengthy stays in hospital can result in reduced confidence and less likelihood of independent living; - We have stark differences in health inequalities in relation to healthy life expectancies across our localities and communities of interest; - We need to provide information, advice and support (preventative and anticipatory) to enable people to lead healthier life styles and to remain as independent as possible; - Demand for services is increasing and we have waiting times for some services; and - The short to medium term public funding position is challenging. - Choice and control in relation to self-management or shared care will result in people taking more control of their care using their own resources and assets.

-- 8.2 Transforming the way in which we deliver services is expected to reduce reliance on hospital services; lead to improvements in achieving the Nine National Outcomes for Integration; and empower people to manage their own conditions through the increased provision of advice, support and care in primary and community settings. - 8.3 We have considered national strategy and policy and have reviewed and assessed local information, including taking into account the views of our staff and the public, in order to agree our long term Strategic Priorities.
+- 8.2 Transforming the way in which we deliver services is expected to improve health to reduce reliance on hospital services; lead to improvements in achieving the Nine National Outcomes for Integration; and empower people to manage their own conditions through the increased provision of advice, support and care in primary and community settings.
+It is recognised that implementing changes that can transform, the way we deliver services while responding to increasing demand, will be challenging. - 8.3 We have considered national strategy and policy and have reviewed and assessed local information, including taking into account the views of our staff and the public, in order to agree our long term Strategic Priorities.
 In turn, these allow us to identify our Commissioning Intentions for 2016-2019. - 8.4 The first period of this plan (2016/19) will start the process of change and transformation.
-Figure 3 below illustrates the model and direction of travel.
+Figure 3 below illustrates the model and direction of travel, this relates to services designed for adults and older people; the pattern of care for children is different.
 This is directly in line with national policy and reflects what the people and staff in Fife have said throughout the development phase of this plan.
 All the proposed changes to achieve what is expected in 2016-19 will contribute to the transformation of our service delivery model below.